-BA 399 - MBA RESEARCH PROJECT\\\\
+BA 399 - MBA RESEARCH PROJECT

 A primary research-oriented study of some chosen business problem or practice, or development of an original theoretical concept, under the close supervision of an instructor.
 The student regularly confers with the faculty advisor who permits the report for a presentation for a committee.
 It is normally taken during the last term of the program.
-(3 units) Requirements: GPA 3.2 or above, Provost's permission, completion of BA 380 and preferably BA 390.
+(3 units) Requirements: GPA 3.2 or above; Provost's approval; Registrar Office permission; completion of BA 311 or 312 and preferably BA 390.
 CR/NC